vrnvrn/mentor-graph/runbook.md

         Note: As entity does not store transaction hash, we need to make workarounds.
 First workaround is to display a copyable Tx immediately after creation (lost after page refresh).
 - Transparency
     - Added warnings to make it clear to users that information stored on Arkiv is immutable and only editable on the front-end.
+- Life is for learning
+    - Starting to incorporate deeper philosophical design elements to visualize knowledge and network on the individual and network levels

 ## Phase 5: Analytics